 Mobility and Collaboration

-Most of the resources and services provided by the cloud can be self-serviced.
-It means with a little bit of learning you can easily procure, configure, and use cloud resources and services.
-For example, if you need a server to host your application, then there is no need to consult IT, experts, to determine how big and fast the server must be.
-With just a few clicks you can very easily procure a virtual machine from the cloud and host your application.
-If you need more processing power, you scale up and you don’t need as much, you scale down, again with a few simple clicks.
-You will see how easy it is to create VMs, containers, scale resources up and down, etc in our upcoming articles.
+Using the cloud for resources and services is mostly self-service.
+With a little bit of learning, you can easily obtain, configure, and utilize cloud resources and services.
+For example, if you require a server to host your application, there is no need to consult IT experts to determine the size and speed of the server.
+You can easily obtain a virtual machine from the cloud and host your application with just a few clicks.
+If you need more processing power, you can scale up, and if you don’t need as much, you can scale down again with a few simple clicks.
+In our upcoming articles, we will show you how easy it is to create VMs, containers and scale resources up and down.

 Disadvantages of Cloud Computing